vishwaraj101/PentDroid/README.md

 ### Installation Guide
 * Download python 2.7 ,make sure python path is in system variable
 * Download [Drozer](https://github.com/mwrlabs/drozer/releases/download/2.3.4/drozer-installer-2.3.4.zip) Windows version
-* Rename the downloaded folder to drozer and place it in C:\
+* Rename the downloaded folder as well as drozer bat file to drozer and place it in C:\
 * Download Pentdroid from [SourceForge](https://sourceforge.net/projects/pentdroid/)
 * Extract it in in C:\
 * Visit C:\pentdroid